funatsufumiya/ofxTimelineLoader/README.md

 # ofxTimelineLoader

-Loader for ofxTimeline ( [original](https://github.com/YCAMInterlab/ofxTimeline) / [my fork](https://github.com/funatsufumiya/ofxTimeline) ) but also provide scriptable interface.
+Data loader for ofxTimeline ( [original](https://github.com/YCAMInterlab/ofxTimeline) / [my fork](https://github.com/funatsufumiya/ofxTimeline) ) but also provide scriptable interface.
 This addon works without ofxTimeline.
 Using ofxTimeline as an timeline editor is an **option**.

 (C++/oF port of [timeline_rs](https://github.com/funatsufumiya/timeline_rs))